 \section{Abstract}

 Statistical Shape Models (SSMs) excel at identifying population level anatomical variations, which is at the core of various clinical and biomedical applications, including morphology-based diagnostics and surgical planning.
-However, the effectiveness of SSM is often constrained by the necessity for expert-driven manual segmentation, a process that is both time-intensive and expensive, thereby restricting their broader application and utility.
-Recent deep learning approaches enable the direct estimation of Statistical Shape Models (SSMs) from unsegmented images.
-While these models can predict SSMs without segmentation during deployment, they do not address the challenge of acquiring the manual annotations needed for training, particularly in resource-limited settings.
-Semi-supervised models for anatomy segmentation can mitigate the annotation burden.
-Yet, despite the abundance of available approaches, there are no established guidelines to inform end-users on their effectiveness for the downstream task of constructing SSMs.
-In this study, we systematically evaluate the potential of semi-supervised methods as viable alternatives to manual segmentations for building SSMs.
-We establish a new performance benchmark by employing various semi-supervised methods for anatomy segmentation under low annotation settings, utilizing the predicted segmentation's for the task of SSM.
-Our results indicate that some methods produce noisy segmentation, which is very unfavorable for SSM tasks, while others can capture the correct modes of variations in the population cohort with 60-80\% reduction in required manual annotation.
+However, the effectiveness of SSMs is often constrained by the necessity for expert-driven manual segmentation, a time-intensive and expensive process that restricts their broader utility.
+While deep learning approaches can estimate SSMs directly from unsegmented images, they still require segmentation annotations for SSM training.
+Although segmentations are unnecessary during deployment, the challenge of acquiring training manual annotations remains.
+Semi-supervised anatomical segmentation offers a promising solution to the annotation burden by leveraging a small labelled dataset alongside abundant unlabelled images.
+However, its effectiveness for downstream statistical shape model (SSM) construction remains largely unexplored.
+In this study, we systematically evaluate semi-supervised methods as alternatives to manual segmentation under low-annotation settings, using their predicted segmentations to construct SSMs and establish a comprehensive performance benchmark.
+Our findings reveal a clear divide in performance: while certain methods yield noisy segmentations that degrade SSM quality, others accurately capture the population's modes of variation comparable to those obtained from manual-segmentation SSMs despite a 60–80\% reduction in manual annotation requirements.